 Interested Aboriginal Parties are local Aboriginal stakeholders, groups and individuals who have indicated a later interest in the Aboriginal cultural heritage activities at the Balranald Project following the 2012 date for registering Aboriginal parties.
-Contacted Iluka in May 2015 indicating an interest.
-Contacted Iluka in May 2015 indicating an were invited to consult on the development of the ACHMP, and invited to participate in fieldwork activities for the first phase salvage of artefacts on the Balranald site.
+Cynthja and Gary Pappin contacted Iluka in May 2015 indicating an interest.
+Cynthja and Gary Pappin were invited to consult on the development of the ACHMP and invited to participate in fieldwork activities for the first phase salvage of artefacts on the Balranald site.